Marcus Binney: Career

 Binney was a co-curator of the Destruction of the Country House exhibition, held at the V&A in 1974, with Roy Strong and John Harris, which gave impetus to the movement to conserve British country houses.
 He was a driving force behind the foundation of Save Britain's Heritage (Save) the following year, and remains its president.
 Save is devoted to the salvation of Britain's architectural heritage and retention of such buildings for the nation.
 It campaigns for the preservation and reuse of endangered historic buildings, placing particular emphasis on finding new uses for them.

-In 1975 he was awarded the London Conservation Medal.
+In 1975, he was awarded the London Conservation Medal.
 He was also involved in the foundation of the Railway Heritage Trust and the Thirties Society (now Twentieth Century Society) and Save Jersey's Heritage, was made an Honorary Fellow of the Royal Institute of British Architects in 2004, and has been a vice-president of the Ulster Architectural Heritage Society since 2005.

-Binney was instrumental in saving Calke Abbey and its contents for the nation in 1984; he had highlighted and publicised the loss to the nation of such historic houses following the failure of Save's attempts to preserve Mentmore Towers, a decade earlier.
+Binney was instrumental in saving Calke Abbey in Derbyshire and its contents for the nation in 1984; he had highlighted and publicised the loss to the nation of such historic houses following the failure of Save's attempts to preserve Mentmore Towers in Buckinghamshire, a decade earlier.

 He also writes widely on the conservation of the built environment.
 From 1977 until 1984 he was Architectural Editor of the British Country Life magazine.
-He served as Editor from 1984 to 1986 and continues to contribute articles to the magazine.
+He served as Editor from 1984 to 1986, and continues to contribute articles to the magazine.

 He has been the architectural correspondent of The Times since 1991.
 He was founding Chairman of Heritage Link in 2002.

-Binney is also the author of numerous books, mostly concerned with the preservation of Britain's architectural heritage; while many of these can be typified by such titles as "The Country House: To Be or Not to Be" and "Re-use of Industrial Buildings" he has also written books dealing with the experiences of those involved in secret operations during World War II, such as "Secret War Heroes: The Men of Special Operations" and "The Women Who Lived for Danger".
+Binney authored numerous books, mostly concerned with the preservation of Britain's architectural heritage; while many of these can be typified by such titles as "The Country House: To Be or Not to Be" and "Re-use of Industrial Buildings" he has also written books dealing with the experiences of those involved in secret operations during World War II, such as "Secret War Heroes: The Men of Special Operations" and "The Women Who Lived for Danger".
 He has lectured on architecture in the United States, and narrated a 39-part television series "Mansions: The Great Houses of Europe" from 1993 to 1997, broadcast widely in North America, the Middle East and the Far East.

+Honours

 In recognition of his services to conservation and Britain's heritage, he was appointed Officer of the Order of the British Empire (OBE) in 1983 and Commander of the Order of the British Empire (CBE) in 2006.